2011 NBA Finals: Game 5

+After pre-game walkthroughs, LeBron James and Dwyane Wade mocked Nowitzki with fake coughs, as they felt like he was "faking" his reported flu; years later, Wade acknowledged the incident was a childish in an interview with Nowitzki.

 After four low-scoring games, Game 5 saw the first time either team would break 100 points in this series.
 Dallas connected 13 times out of their 19 tries from three-point range.
 Jason Terry, Jason Kidd, and J. J. Barea combined to make 10 of those 13 made threes.
 Late in the first quarter, Dwyane Wade ran into Brian Cardinal and had to go to the locker room with a hip injury; he eventually returned and hit a 3 to cap a 9–0 run that put Miami in front 99–95 with less than 5 minutes left in the game.
 Unhappy with Terry for missing a defensive assignment and setting a poor cross-screen, Mavs coach Rick Carlisle pulled Terry from the game, telling him, "Refocus.
 I'm putting you right back in."
 After less than a minute, Carlisle subbed in Terry and made the crucial decision to run the offense through him for the rest of the game.
 This move ignited Dallas' offense, leading them on a game-winning 15–3 run in which Terry scored or assisted on 11 points.
 With Miami leading 100–97, Terry passed to Dirk Nowitzki, who drew a double team and then kicked it back out to Terry for a game-tying 3.
 Nowitzki then drove baseline on Chris Bosh for a two-handed dunk (assisted by Terry) with 2:44 left in the game to give the Mavs a 102–100 lead they would not relinquish.
 After LeBron James was called for an offensive foul (Tyson Chandler drew the charge), Terry found Kidd for another wide-open 3 that gave the Mavs a 105–100 lead with 1:26 left.
 After Chandler blocked Wade with 1:04 left, Bosh made 1 of 2 free throws to cut the Mavs' lead to 105–101.
 On the Mavs' next possession, Terry knocked down a 28-foot three-pointer with James closely guarding him to give the Mavs an insurmountable 108–101 lead with 33.3 seconds left.
 The Mavericks won 112–103 and grabbed a 3–2 series lead going back to Miami.